 These small habits will grow and develop.
 Once your One Thing has become a part of your life and routine, you can focus on another one and then another one.

-One of the best things you could do now is check out The PCOS Master Plan, my 7 week comprehensive course for women with PCOS.
+One of the best things you could do now is check out PCOS Foodies, my membership site for women with PCOS.

 Now, I don’t want you to just read this.
 I want you to take action.
 To make a small commitment.